Key takeaways

 But with so many options out there, how do you know which GDS is right for your property?
-In this guide, we'll explain what a GDS is, how it works, the benefits it can bring to your hotel, and what to look for when choosing the best system for your needs.
+In this guide, we'll explain what a GDS is, how it works, the benefits it can bring to your hotel and what to look for when choosing the best system for your needs.

 A global distribution system (GDS) is a platform that acts as a bridge between travel agents and service providers like hotels.
-By uploading your inventory, availability, and rates to the GDS, your hotel's information becomes accessible in real-time to OTAs and travel agents, allowing them to book rooms directly through an integrated system.
+By uploading your inventory, availability and rates to the GDS, your hotel's information becomes accessible in real-time to OTAs and travel agents, allowing them to book rooms directly through an integrated system.

-How does a GDS work?
+How does a hotel GDS work?

 Once a booking is made through the GDS, the system communicates with the hotel's reservation system to confirm the booking and issue the necessary confirmations.
 The GDS updates availability in real-time, ensuring that travel agents always have the most up-to-date options available.